Analyzing Cameco (NYSE:CCJ) & Nouveau Monde Graphite (NYSE:NMG)

-Nouveau Monde Graphite (NYSE:NMG) and Cameco (NYSE:CCJ) are both basic materials companies, but which is the better stock?
-We will compare the two companies based on the strength of their valuation, earnings, dividends, risk, profitability, analyst recommendations and institutional ownership.
+Cameco (NYSE:CCJ) and Nouveau Monde Graphite (NYSE:NMG) are both basic materials companies, but which is the superior stock?
+We will compare the two businesses based on the strength of their earnings, analyst recommendations, valuation, risk, dividends, institutional ownership and profitability.

 Profitability

-This table compares Nouveau Monde Graphite and Cameco’s net margins, return on equity and return on assets.
+This table compares Cameco and Nouveau Monde Graphite’s net margins, return on equity and return on assets.

 |Net Margins